momentum-projects/collaborative-project/README.social_cards.md

 The social cards application lets users sign up, create greeting cards, and follow each other.
 A user can see cards shown from newest to oldest: they can see a collection of their own cards, a collection of cards by users they follow, and a collection of all cards.

 Your application is really two applications -- a back-end API written with Django REST Framework and a front-end React application.
+These applications will communicate via requests from the front-end and responses from the back-end.
 The back-end API should be deployed on [Render](https://render.com/) and the front-end app should be deployed on [Netlify](https://www.netlify.com/).

 ### Cards and Customizable Options